drupal-entity-training/event/index.md

     used simultaneously without risking naming conflicts.
 Namespaces can have multiple parts.
 All classes in Drupal core and modules have `Drupal` as the top-level namespace.
 The second part of module classes must be the module name.
-Further sub-namespaces correspond to directory structure within the `src` directory of the module.
+Further sub-namespaces correspond to the directory structure within the `src` directory of the module.

   * Base class: